 Paperwork may be a daunting necessity.
 But for a social worker making a move or adding a license in a new jurisdiction, filling out forms and gathering documents are tasks that can be tamed.

 ASWB resources help social workers with practice mobility by pointing them in the direction of the forms they need.
-Take a look at Mobility resources for social workers to get started with the paperwork.
+Take a look at Mobility resources for social workers, updated in June 2021, to get started with the paperwork.

 The process often begins with a search of the regulatory board website in the new jurisdiction to find out what is required.
 Typically, you need to fill out an application for the new jurisdiction, submit documentation, and complete forms requesting license verification from the jurisdictions where you hold or have held a license.